nathan-hoche/Workshop_WebScraping_Python/README.md

 <br>

 ## **Exo3 - Check http error code**
-To dodge error, we want to do next exercise only if request is ok.<br>
+To avoid errors, we want to do next exercise only if request is ok.<br>
 You can find type of this code in this link:
 ```
 https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP